XYU1204/portfolio_optimization/README.md

 ![alt text](https://github.com/XYU1204/portfolio_optimization/blob/main/portfolio_worth_over_time.png "Simple portfolio with equal weights")

-created a simple portfolio with equal weight (invest 5000 dollar equally to each stock).
+When investing, we need to decide which percentage (weight) of our investment money goes to which stock.
+In simple case, we created a portfolio with equal weight (invest 5000 dollar equally to each stock).
 The figure shows the portfolio worth over time.

 **Apply CAPM formula to calculate the return for the portfolio**